 Don’t want a main ’stream’ summer job?
 Work on the river instead.
 This family-run adventure centre is home to rafting trips, paintballing and moose safaris.
 You’ll be paid USD $12.75 an hour and there are a range of jobs available, including groundskeeper, waiting staff and front of house.

-Sweet job in an even sweeter location, spend the summer with the sand in your toes and the salt in your hair working as a barista or ice-cream server on Catalina Island.
-The pay is USD $15 an hour, plus staff housing is just a five-minute walk from the beach and costs $125 per week.
+California dreamin'.
+Spend the summer with the sand in your toes and the salt in your hair working as a front desk or guest service agent in a boutique hotel on Catalina Island.
+The pay is USD $15 an hour + tips, plus staff housing is just a five-minute walk from the beach and costs $150 per week.

 As a student, your dream job might not be to work in an ice-cream shop (bad example, that’s surely everyone’s dream), but you have your whole career ahead of you to do the 9-5 thing.
 Take this opportunity to do a fun job in a new country with a different culture to your own.
 It will look great on your CV, showing employers you’re motivated to try new things.
 Plus, you’ll learn a heap of transferrable skills.